 - Creating tools and visuals to illustrate the meaning of the information

-- Supporting water purveyors with improved understanding of shallow aquifers and recharge of river systems.
-The Kistkatinaw, Pine, Murray and Peace Rivers supply the drinking water to the majority of the PRRD population and other users either directly indirectly during low flow
+- Supporting water purveyors with improved understanding of shallow aquifers and recharging river systems.
+The Kistkatinaw, Pine, Murray and Peace rivers supply the drinking water to the majority of the PRRD population and other users, either directly indirectly during low flow

 - Providing “water related information” to support PRRD land planning and water development initiatives

 - Engaging with First Nations throughout the process; and

 - Assisting in education and water strategies through the sharing of information.

 The project is led by GW Solutions Inc., a consulting firm specializing in the characterization and protection of groundwater.
 The study team also includes a project communications consultant (Hoggan and Associates) and a local planning firm (InterraPlan Inc) to support project implementation.
 The work is being undertaken under commission by the PRRD.